 - Core and Phase One students must wear all black. - Phase Two and cosmetology instructor training students must wear black or white in any combination. - 1 Clothing must be professional, clean, and free of stains and tears, rough patches, or holes. - Shoes should be black, professional, and comfortable closed-toe for all students. - Hair must be clean and styled prior to arriving at school.
 Ponytails, buns or claws are not acceptable.
 Men's facial hair must be well-groomed.
 Bobby pins and elastic bands must be hidden in an up-style.
 Hair accessories must not cover more than a fourth of the head. - 6 Cosmetics must be applied prior to arriving at school, using trend-appropriate makeup techniques. - The following is a list of unacceptable dress: - a.
 Tennis shoes, gym shoes, foot thongs, Crocs, beach sandals, opened-toed, or canvas shoes - b.
 Jeans or clothing made of jeans material. - c.
 Tank, sleeveless tops, or tops that reveal underarms. - d.
 Sweatpants and sweatshirts - e.
 Printed T-shirts other than those with a PAUL MITCHELL logo; acceptable T-shirts must be clean and professional, and you must dress them up - f.
 Skirts shorter than four (4) inches from the bend in the back of the knee or slits that reveal or potentially revel undergarments. - g.
-Hats, visors, bandanas, caps, or beanies - i.
-Spandex, biking shorts, yoga pants, or athletic pants.
-Shorts (Capri) must come below the knee midway between the top of the ankle bone and the bottom of the knee cap. - j.
-Hooded jacket, or tops; jackets are not allowed on the clinic floor - k.
-Leggings must be solid, opaque and come below the knee, your bottom must be covered completely by a shirt or dress. - I. Sunglasses - m.
-Shirts that show off mid-riff, excessive cleavage, or excessive shoulders and/or chest. - Students who fail to comply with the professional dress code will be asked to leave and return with appropriate attire.
+Hats, visors, bandanas, caps, or beanies - h.
+Spandex, biking shorts, yoga pants, athletic pants, or shorts - i.
+Hooded jacket, or tops; jackets are not allowed on the clinic classroom - j.
+Leggings must be solid, opaque and come below the knee, your bottom must be covered completely by a shirt or dress. - k.
+Sunglasses - I. Shirts that show off mid-riff, excessive cleavage, or excessive shoulders and/or chest. - Personal hygiene must be maintained to include, but not limited to, daily baths, daily application of deodorant, daily oral care and fresh overall scent. - Paul Mitchell the School Huntsville is a smoke-free campus. - Students who fail to comply with the professional dress code will be asked to leave and return with appropriate attire.